rjones1313/Lightning-CNN/data/cnn_output/README.md

 This repository does not host raw data files as a result of file size restrictions.
+Small samples of data are made available for testing.

 For access to the following data, please visit these links: